 Get feedback from pickers

 Pickers understand your current warehouse layout better than anyone because they’re always moving around the warehouse.
 The pickers on the floor may have suggestions in mind on how to rearrange for better efficiency.
-Collaborate with pickers to identify opportunities to better organize inventory that eliminates headaches and confusion during the picking process.
+Collaborate with pickers to identify opportunities to better organize inventory that eliminates headaches and confusion during the order picking process.

 Organize SKUs by item level and storage type

 Items picked by a full pallet will need a forklift whereas single pieces won’t.
-Organize SKUs by the level an item will be picked from (single item, case, full pallet) and the storage type (rack, shelf, carton), and store essential equipment (forklift, pallet jack, cart) close by.
+Organize SKUs by the level an item will be picked from (single item, case, full pallet) and the storage type (warehouse rack, shelf, carton), and store essential equipment (forklift, pallet jack, cart) close by.
 By organizing SKUs this way, you’re able to eliminate any bottlenecks during the picking process, such as a forklift getting in the way of a single pick.